thenewdesertoutpost/newdesertoutpost.github.io/pages/about.md

 Our camp is an old-world inspired explorer encampment, filled with eclectic trinkets, comfortable places to lounge and soft lights and sounds in the evenings.
 It’s the perfect place to sip on some tea or brandy and figure out where your next adventure will take you.

-Through our adventure bar and novel events we host, our aim to increase randomness and spontaneity into how people experience Burning Man.
+Through our adventure bar, tarot reading events, and other activities we host, our aim is to increase randomness and spontaneity in how people experience Burning Man.